ZeroIntensity/easyclasses/README.md

 ### Performance

-Based on `benchmarks.py`, easyclasses is over 10x faster than the built-in dataclasses module.
+Based on `benchmarks.py`, easyclasses is over 6x faster than the built-in dataclasses module.

-On top of that, it's also about 2x faster than `NamedTuple`.
+On top of that, it's also outperforms `NamedTuple`.

 ### Usage